 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-• presentation to the Board of Directors.
+• presentation of the analysis to the Board of Directors.

-3Within the scope of the analysis, aspects related to corporate governance, regulatory compliance, economic performance and brand reputation were considered prerequisites; as such, they were not individually examined in the process, but were nevertheless accounted for in this Statement.
+3 Within the scope of the analysis, aspects related to governance, regulatory compliance, economic performance and brand reputation were considered as prerequisites and were therefore not individually included in the process, but are nevertheless accounted for in this Statement.